rolling-scopes/rsschool-docs/use-cases/delete-task-or-session.md

 8. The pop-up window hides from the page.

 ### Alternative Paths
 - In step 7, The User can decide not to delete the task/session from the schedule.
+The User has some ways to close the pop-up window:
+  - click on the "backdrop" of the pop-up window ;
+  - click the iconic "X" button in the upper right corner;
-In this case, the User clicks the "No" button.
-The pop-up window hides from the page.
+  - click the "No" button.
+- The pop-up window hides from the page.

 ### Postconditions
 In case of the successfully deleting task/session, the task/session hides from the Schedule.